heatherlarange/Self-Rising-Robot_HL/README.md

 # SelfRisingRobot

-2軸サーボの起き上がりロボット "poco" です。

-MuJoCo上で強化学習した起き上がり動作を、M5Atom搭載の実機ロボットで動かします。

-詳細記事:
+Robot that executes stand-up motion using two servos and reinforcement learning in MuJoCo

+source:
 https://homemadegarbage.com/rl13

 ## Contents

-- `3Dmodel/` - 実機ロボット用の3Dプリントモデル
+- `3Dmodel/` - 3D print models for the physical robot
-- `RL/` - MuJoCoモデル、強化学習環境、学習済みPPOモデル
+- `RL/` - MuJoCo model, reinforcement learning environment, and trained PPO model
-- `Arduino/` - M5Atom用スケッチとエクスポート済みポリシーネットワーク
+- `Arduino/` - M5Atom sketch and exported policy network

-各フォルダ内の詳しい使い方は、それぞれのREADMEを参照してください。
+Please refer to the README in each folder for detailed usage instructions.

 ## 3D Model

-`3Dmodel/` には実機製作用のSTLファイルを置いています。
+The `3Dmodel/` folder contains STL files for building the physical robot.

 - `footP.stl`
 - `arm1P.stl`